 Business Value Metrics Definition

-Apart from model performance metrics, it is very / extremely important to identify the value metrics which can be used to evaluate the machine learning based solution.
+Apart from model performance metrics, it is very / extremely important to identify the value metrics which can be used to evaluate the machine learning-based solution.
 Value metrics refer to the business metrics.
-Many a time, models get deployed in production but in absence of value metrics, the model utility fails to get ascertained and hence this results in the failure of the project.
+Many a time, models get deployed in production but in absence of value metrics, the model utility fails to get ascertained, and hence this results in the failure of the project.

 It is very important to determine the data sources (internal and external) which will be used to train the models.
-In SaaS setup, this data comes from the customer database.
-Given the fact that customers can have data stored in different formats, it becomes a challenge to gather right kind of data which can be used to train the models.
+In a SaaS setup, this data comes from the customer database.
+Given the fact that customers can have data stored in different formats, it becomes a challenge to gather the right kind of data which can be used to train the models.

-Data Management related Challenges
+Data Privacy related challenges

 Computing intensive feature engineering/processing

 - Software engineering team including product managers